Yonatan228/LOGIN_AND_REGISTRATION_MODULE/README.md

 # LOGIN-REGISTRATION-MODULE

-This is a simple login and registration web module using Java.
+This is a simple login and registration Client-Server Web module using Java.

 Front End:
 * HTML